Mint vs. Quicken will be an important decision for you to get a handle on your money.

 If you are only looking for an Investment Calculator, Mint has one that you can use before signing up for an account.

-You can create investment objectives, project investment growth, and search for opportunities to improve your portfolio’s performance by entering a few important figures!
+You can create investment objectives, project investment growth, and search for opportunities to improve your investment performance by entering a few important figures!

 Quicken

-There are some investment tracking features offered in the Quicken Deluxe version but there are even more investment tracking available in premium plans – Premier and Home & Business versions.
+Some investment tracking features are offered in the Quicken Deluxe version, but even more are available in premium plans—the Premier and Business finances.

 Quicken lets you: